Franz Dörr: Squadron leader

 Flying out of Pechenga on 2 April 1944, Dörr claimed two Yak-9 fighters shot down.
 These were his 32nd and 33rd aerial victories.
 Parts of III.
 Gruppe were ordered to relocate from Pechenga to Svartnes at 17:17 on 25 May 1944.
 At 21:00, 19 Bf 109s under the leadership of Gruppenkommandeur (Group Commander) Major (Major) Heinrich Ehrler were scrambled from Svartnes to fend off approximately 80 Soviet aircraft attacking a German convoy.
 During this encounter, III.
 Gruppe claimed 33 aerial victories, including twenty "Boston" bombers, eight P-40s and five P-39s.
 However, Soviet records only account for five losses that day.
 Dörr claimed four aerial victories in this aerial combat.
 The next day, Ehrler again led 19 Bf 109s from III.
 Gruppe in defense of the German convoy.
 This time the Germans reported combat with approximately 100 Soviet aircraft and claimed 40 aerial victories, among them five by Dörr.
 Again, Soviet records do not match this figure, they document the loss of nine aircraft.

 On 1 June 1944, 9.
 Staffel was officially detached from III.
 Gruppe and subordinated to II.
 Gruppe which had left Finland in April 1944 and fought in Reichsverteidigung (Defense of the Reich).
 Not every pilot of 9.
 Staffel was impacted by this order.
-Some pilots stayed in Pechenga and formed a newly created Kommandostaffel (commando squadron), later renamed to Eismeerstaffel (Artic Sea squadron).
+Some pilots stayed in Pechenga and formed a newly created Kommandostaffel (commando squadron), later renamed to Eismeerstaffel (Arctic Sea squadron).

 Group commander

 On 1 August, Geschwaderkommodore (Wing Commander) of JG 5, Oberstleutnant Scholz was given the position of Jagdfliegerführer Norwegen.
 In consequence of this decision, Major Ehrler was appointed the new Geschwaderkommodore and Dörr replaced Ehrler as Gruppenkommandeur of III.
 Gruppe while Leutnant Walter Schuck was given command of 7.
 Staffel, redesignated to 10.
 Staffel on 6 August 1944.

 On 17 August, eight P-40 fighter aircraft of the 6 IAD (Istrebitel'naya Aviatsionnaya Diviziya—Fighter Aviation Division), accompanied by fourteen P-39 fighter aircraft, attacked the Luostari/Pechenga airfield.
 In parallel, further Soviet aircraft, including a number of Boston bombers, attacked the harbor at Kirkenes.
 First elements of III.
-Gruppe were scambled at 09:25, resulting in various aerial encounters.
+Gruppe were scrambled at 09:25, resulting in various aerial encounters.
 In this combat, Dörr claimed three victories.
 Two days later, Dörr was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 95 aerial victories and promoted to Hauptmann.
 The presentation of the Knight's Cross was made by Geschwaderkommodore Ehrler.
 He claimed six further aircraft shot down on 23 August 1944, among them his 100th victory, taking his total to 106 aerial victories.
 He was the 88th Luftwaffe pilot to achieve the century mark.

 In October 1944, Dörr claimed to have shot down 22 Russian aircraft, including six on 9 October and five on 21 October.
 On 9 October, the XIX.
 Gebirgs-Armeekorps was on the retreat and threatened by encirclement from Soviet forces that breached the German defenses south of the Petsamo (Pechenga) airfield during the Petsamo–Kirkenes Offensive.
 That day, Dörr led III.
 Gruppe and claimed six aerial victories.